Prince Arthur,

 An enquiry from Malcolm Camp intrigued me.
 "My grand father's cousin Fances Maude Camp (or Scamp) married Emert John Garrod (born 1874) in 1902.
 The Duke of Connaught was master of ceremony's as Emert's father John Garrod was head of the Duke's stud farm.
 Was this at Bagshot Park and what became of the Bagshot Garrods?". {Feb11}

-that it is a fanciful fabrication.
-Can you throw any light on it?
-Might it
+unlikely that it is a fanciful fabrication.
+Can you throw any light on

-have been the Duke's son Prince Arthur who had a Stud Farm?
+it?
+Might it have been the Duke's son Prince Arthur who had a Stud

-the marriage record which gives the groom's Christian name as Ernest rather
+identified the marriage record which gives the groom's Christian name

 The marriage of Ernest John GARROD to Frances Maud CAMP was in the Registration District of Hampstead in the July to September quarter of 1902 (ref Vol 1a Page 1535).On the 1901 census Frances M CAMP was aged 26, a housemaid to James G. LORRAIN and family at 14, Primrose Hill Road, Hampstead.
 She was born in Walsham, Suffolk.